redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/06/README.md

 The JavaScript coding in this Web page does the following things:

 1. Defines various constant values and a helper function called `microPrecision` that returns a time value rounded to the nearest microsecond.

 1. Accesses the HTML `canvas` element called `mandelImage`, defines its dimensions and works out how many WebAssembly memory pages will be needed for an image of that particular size

 1. Allocates the required amount of WebAssembly memory

 1. Defines a two-layer object that references the various host resources being shared with the WebAssembly module

 1. Within an asynchronous function called `start`:
     1. Instantiate the WebAssembly module
     1. Call the WebAssembly function to generate the colour palette
-    1. Making a note of the start time, call the WebAssembly function to generate the Mandelbrot set, then display the execution time
+    1. Making a note of the start time, call the WebAssembly function to generate the Mandelbrot Set, then display the execution time
     1. Display the rendered image by transferring the relevant slice of shared memory to the HTML `canvas` element

 1. Calls the asynchronous `start()` function